 The central theme of my research program is the experience of adversity at work.
-I explore this theme from a psychological perspective across three core areas: work safety, gig work, and individual differences.
+I explore this theme from a psychological perspective across three areas: occupational health, future of work, and individual differences.
 I am particularly interested in extending our understanding of how personal (e.g., proactivity and resilience), interpersonal (e.g., leadership and social support), and organizational processes (e.g., high-performance work practices) help people and organizations anticipate, prevent, or adapt to adversity.
 I also have a strong interest in quantitative research methods.
 Below are selected peer-reviewed publications and their key research questions organized by my core subject areas.

-Granger, S. & Turner, N. (Accepted).
+Granger, S. & Turner, N. (2022).
 Adapting, adopting, and advancing change: A framework for future research in the psychology of occupational safety.
-Journal of Safety Research.
+Journal of Safety Research, 82, 38-47.

 - How can we anticipate the future of research in the psychology of occupational safety?